Validate/generate IBANs and BICs

 Besides the IBAN there is the Business Identifier Code (BIC).
 It is a unique identification code for both financial and non-financial institutes.
 Schwifty also has a BIC-object which more or less has the same interface than the IBAN-object.

-The country_bank_code is the country specific bank code as you can find it in the IBAN.
-This mapping is currently only available for German BICs.
+The domestic_bank_codes lists the country specific bank codes as you can find it in the IBAN.
+This mapping is currently only available for German BICs and some Spanish and British banks.

 The BIC-object also does some basic validation on instantiation and raises a ValueError if the country-code, the BIC´s length is invalid or if the structure doesn’t match the ISO 9362 specification.